camunda/camunda-docs-manual/content/update/rolling-upgrade.md

 # What is a Rolling Upgrade?

 A rolling upgrade is a process to perform a Camunda upgrade in a cluster.
-The nodes are updated one after the other or in groups.
+The nodes are updated one by one or in groups.
 During the upgrade process, it is ensured that at least one node is available to handle incoming requests, guaranteeing availability and minimizing downtime.

 # Overview